McDevon/taxman-engine/README.md

 To run the engine, a platform adapter is needed.
 Currently there are two publicly available platform adapters:

 - [Wasm adapter](https://github.com/mcdevon/taxman-wasm) for running the engine in a browser
-- [Playdate adapter (WIP)](https://github.com/mcdevon/taxman-playdate) for running the engine in a Playdate console
+- [Playdate adapter](https://github.com/mcdevon/taxman-playdate) for running the engine in a Playdate console

 ## Demo